openheartmind/WISDOM/README.md

 5. Literally any contribution to _any_ community.
 We think of WISDOM as a _minimal viable model_, meaning that it is both flexible and adaptable to different community needs.
 We're collecting a list of organisations interested in exploring the framework, please add your name [here](https://docs.google.com/spreadsheets/d/1XF9CagLX1WUXaPy-HDYlY4kZv8HZngEGu7lM6EQnvy4/edit?usp=sharing) if interested so we can get in touch.

 ### Development History
+- 2019-2021: WISDOM designed as a solution for cultural inertia in academia
+- Nov 2021: Hosted Heart + Mind Festival, used to prototype WISDOM v0 (token allocation)
+- Jan 2022: [Open Heart + Mind (OHM)](https://github.com/openheartmind) founded to prototype the model in the safer context of gift-based gatherings
+- Feb 2022: Applications to OHM Gathering open, used to prototype WISDOM v1 (structured rubric)
+- Mar 2022: Pairwise comparison model proposed to community (WISDOM v2)
-WISDOM was originally designed as a solution for cultural inertia in academia.
-[Open Heart + Mind (OHM) Community](https://github.com/openheartmind) was founded in 2022 to prototype the model in the safer context of gift-based gatherings.
-OHM has prototyped several review models at [diverse gatherings](https://github.com/openheartmind/WISDOM/tree/main/reports), before settling on the pairwise comparison version we call WISDOM.
-OHM is also developing a bespoke app called ([WisdOHM](https://github.com/openheartmind/wisdohm)) that will be open sourced as soon as we can resolve some sensitive data issues in the codebase.
+- May 2022: Development of WisdOHM app begins (note this app will be open sourced as soon as we can resolve some sensitive data issues in the codebase)
+- June 2022: Hosted Tiny OHM, used to prototype WISDOM v2.0 / v2.1 and collect first complete dataset
+- June 2023: Hosted OHM Gathering (data collection waiting on app)
+- Nov 2023: Presented framework and data at AIMOS conference
+- Dec 2023: AIMOS collaboration begins
+- Apr 2024: Presented framework at Vibeclipse, Vibecamp collaboration begins

 Note that our first two years of documentation and development were recorded in our transparent Clickup workspace (contact Cooper Smout for access).
 In March 2024 we began migrating to Github and Github Projects (work in progress).

+### Roadmap (work in progress)
+- Apr 2024: Networking tour of North America and Colombia
+- June 2024: Presenting at SIPS conference (Kenya)

+...TBD

 ### About the Founder
 Cooper Smout is a designer, data scientist and lifelong student of human behavior.
 During his PhD (cognitive neuroscience) he became fascinated with the problem of incentivising open science practices and founded the [worlds first collective action platform for researchers](https://freeourknowledge.org/), aiming to overcome cultural inertia through conditional pledges.
 Drawing on insights from this work, he designed a novel model for scholarly publishing with the potential to generate prestige and compete with traditional journals.
 Realising that this model was likely too radical for risk-averse academics, and inspired by the creativity of Burning man-style events, he left academia to prototype in the safer (and more inclusive) environment of [gift-based gatherings](https://doc.clickup.com/36615879/d/h/12xdp7-722/0579897aba652af), where he has been collaborating with amazing humans since.